-- In the Files section of the Import Images dialog box, click Browse to select one or more images on your computer. - 2.
-In the Import Options section, select the Convert to Toon Boom Vector Drawing option. - 3.
+- 1. In the Files section of the Import Images dialog box, click Browse to find and select one or more images on your computer. - 2.
 Decide if the bitmap image will go on a new layer or an existing layer.
-To add the bitmap image to a new layer, go to step 4.
-To add the bitmap image to an existing layer, go to step 5. - 4.
+To add the bitmap image to a new layer, go to the next step.
+To add the bitmap image to an existing layer, go to step 4. - 3.
 In the Layer section, select the Create Layer option, and one of the following options to add the bitmap image to a new layer: - Create Single Layer Named: Creates a layer you can name. - Create Layer(s) Based on Filenames: Creates a layer based on each unique filename prefix.
 For example, the filenames a-1.tga, a-2.tga and b-1.tga will create layers name "a" and "b", where "a" has two drawings and "b" has one.
-When creating a single layer from these three filenames, all three drawings will be inserted in the new layers. - 5.
-Select the Add Existing Layer option to place the bitmap image on a layer you select from the list.
-If only vector layers are available in your scene, they will not be displayed in the list.
-You can choose to encapsulate the bitmap in a symbol by selecting the Create Symbols for Imported Items option. - 6.
-In the Vectorization section, decide whether you want to import your image in black and white or grey.
+When creating a single layer from these three filenames, all three drawings will be inserted in the new layers. - 4.
+Select the Add to Existing Layer option to place the bitmap image on a layer you select from the list.
+If only vector All layers are available in your scene, they will not be displayed in the list. - 5.
+In the Vectorization section, select the Vectorize Image option. - 6.
+Select one of the following options: - Colour: To import the bitmap image as a colour image. - Black and White: To import the bitmap image as a black and white image. - 7.
+Do one of the following: - If you selected the Colour option, click OK. - If you selected the Black and White option, set the following parameters and click OK.